RooDunnill/lenovo-cluster/README.md

 #### Central Node Specifications
 * CPU: Ryzen 5 5600X
 * RAM: 32GB DDR4 3200Mhz DIMM
-* Storage: 1TB NVME M.2 Gen 4
+* STORAGE: 1TB NVME M.2 Gen 4
 * GPU: Nvidia 3060Ti
-* Networking: Gigabit Ethernet
+* NETWORKING: Gigabit Ethernet
 * OS: Debian Trixie

 The 10 ltc nodes are configured with the help of ansible to mass run commands and shell scripts on all of the devices and are LUKS encrypted.
 I used dropbear ssh to install a lightweight ssh server into the initramfs, so that I can unlock the LUKS drives remotely.